cloving-ai/cloving-cli/README.md

 Commands:
 - `config`: Configure Cloving with your API key and models to use
 - `init`: Setup Cloving in the current directory
+- `chat`: Start an interactive chat with Cloving
+- `tokens`: Estimate the number of tokens in the current working directory or specified files
 - `models`: List available models
 - `commit`: Alias for cloving generate commit
 - `generate`: Generate various items like unit-tests and code reviews